Dignified Design in the Developing World

 - Having worked on projects with very limited budgets, we have a clear understanding that good design does not need to be cost-prohibitive.

 Too often a project design takes shape without adequate consultation between the people who will work and live in a building and the specialists who design it.
 MSAADA’s first step on each project is to establish a proper building program through conversations with the people who will use and manage the building after it is built.

 MSAADA’s varied experience with a large number of projects in the Developing World has given us a very valuable understanding of appropriate development, as it is expressed through building projects.
 Our potential involvement in a project does not depend so much on its size, as on the project’s importance for the people it will serve.

 Most projects to be built in the Developing World have limited budgets.
-It is therefore necessary to know the highest value and locally-available materials to plan space efficiently and to arrive at economical design solutions.
-The need for durable, long-lasting buildings, thus having low future maintenance costs, is often a critical factor as well.
+It is therefore necessary to obtain the highest value for the money spent and to use locally-available materials and technologies in order to plan space efficiently and to arrive at economical design solutions.
+The need for durable, long-lasting buildings, (thus having low future maintenance costs also), is always a critical factor as well.

 When advantageous, MSAADA strives to work in cooperation with local Architectural and Engineering firms.
 MSAADA also often assists in selecting the best Building Contractor for the project through tendering/bidding and/or contract negotiation.
 In some cases, it may be advisable to work directly with labor contracts, and MSAADA has such experience also.

 More than 95% of the hundreds of projects MSAADA has been involved with from early planning to construction completion were done within budget.
 That is no small feat in the Developing World, or anywhere else for that matter!